 Warning Sign to Look Out For

 Often times before cancer or other serious diseases set in, warning signs will manifest in your dog.
-It takes a vigilante eye to detect these problems early before they progress out of control.
+It takes a vigilant eye to detect these problems early before they progress out of control.
 Most warning signs can provide insight into the underlying cause.
 For example, increased spotting/urination accidents in the house, increased thirst, and difficulty urinating indicate a possible urinary tract problem or kidney disease.
-For these reasons it is important to know what health problems your dog's breed are most predisposed to getting.
+For these reasons, it is important to know what health problems your dog's breed are most predisposed to getting.

 Some of these early warning signs include:

 - Chronic pain

 - Incontinent - cannot control where he/she goes to the bathroom

 - Unusual shedding